+We have also adopted a shareholder rights plan that could discourage takeover attempts and could materially adversely affect the price of our stock.
 In addition, as a Delaware corporation, we are subject to Section 203 of the Delaware General Corporation Law.
 These provisions may prohibit large stockholders, in particular those owning 15% or more of our outstanding voting stock, from merging or combining with us for a certain period of time.
 A Delaware corporation may opt out of this provision by express provision in its original certificate of incorporation or by amendment to its certificate of incorporation or bylaws approved by its stockholders.
 However, we have not opted out of this provision.

-These and other provisions in our amended and restated certificate of incorporation, amended and restated bylaws and Delaware law could make it more difficult for stockholders or potential acquirers to obtain control of our board of directors or initiate actions that are opposed by our then-current board of directors, including delay or impede a merger, tender offer or proxy contest involving our company.
+These and other provisions in our amended and restated certificate of incorporation, amended and restated bylaws, our shareholder rights plan and Delaware law could make it more difficult for stockholders or potential acquirers to obtain control of our board of directors or initiate actions that are opposed by our then-current board of directors, including delay or impede a merger, tender offer or proxy contest involving our company.
 The existence of these provisions could negatively affect the price of our common stock and limit opportunities for you to realize value in a corporate transaction.